Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense: Threat and System Model

 \textbf{Attacker Profiling:} We tested our model against four different attacker types: (1) \textit{Script Kiddie} ($\$50$, 1 CPU) - deterred by d $\geq$ 14; (2) \textit{Hobbyist} ($\$500$, 8 CPUs) - deterred by d $\geq$ 18; (3) \textit{Cyber Criminal} ($\$2,000$, 4 GPUs) - deterred by d $\geq$ 20; (4) \textit{Organized Crime} ($\$10,000$, 100-node Botnet) - requires d $\geq$ 22 and Detection.

 \textbf{Scope:} EDS addresses multi-stage, iterative, and volumetric type attacks launched by motivated-for-profit attackers.
-One shot exploit attacks (e.g., single packet RCE attack), Physical attacks, Nation State attackers with unlimited budgets (even though EDS increases the window of time from seconds to minutes for detection).
+One-shot exploit attacks (e.g., single packet RCE attack), Physical attacks, and nation-state attackers with unlimited budgets (even though EDS increases the window of time from seconds to minutes for detection).